Last Updated on October 30, 2024 by Owen McGab Enaohwo

 There, you can visualize tasks that are planned for the distant future, while another portion of your work might be of higher importance in the near future.
 Finally, the work that your team is ready to start working on now, can reside in its respective stage.

-By doing this, you will create a workflow that is predictable and stable.
+By doing this, you can create automated workflows that are predictable and stable.
 Your team members will know exactly what they should start working on next.
 This will not only boost their productivity but it will also increase their engagement in the workplace.

 Pulling Individual Tasks